helloDoraHacks/dorahacks-wiki/hacker-guide/index.md

 # Hacker’s Guide

-Practical guides and real world experience for hackers participating in hackathons.

----

 Practical guides for hackers to participate in hackathons, build projects, and grow through DoraHacks.

 Learn how to get started, submit BUIDLs, and make the most of each hackathon.
 Click the card to read the full article.